 Physically, the Victory 8x32s are amongst the smallest in their class at just 117mm long, shorter than all but the Leica Ultravid 8x32 HDs.
 The Victory FL 8x32s are lighter than most too, thanks to that composite (not aluminium or magnesium) construction – just 550g.
 Again the only lighter premium model is the Leica (note that many cheaper binos are lighter, why?
 Because they contain less glass).

 To my eyes the Zeiss Victorys have a slightly more utilitarian appearance than other alpha binoculars: they are not as elegant as Leicas or Swarovskis.
-However, build quality is functionally good and I prefer the armour on these to the new two-texture shiny variety on the latest HTs, SFs and Conquests.
-However, I have noticed over the years that this armour oxidises and fades more readily than say Swarovski’s, leaving a white residue.
-The focuser is plastic too and again it collects scratches more readily than some premium designs and looks cheaper – minor points, but this is an expensive binocular.
+However, build quality is functionally excellent and I prefer the armour on these to the new two-texture shiny variety on the latest HTs, SFs and Conquests.

 Zeiss Victory FLs: 7x42 and 8x32, with Swarovski’s 8x42 SLCs.
 The 7x42s and 8x42s are already compact designs, but the 8x32s are much smaller still.

-Focusing is by a large, fast and smooth rear-set knob that is as good as any on an “Alpha” bino, but again isn’t quite a match for the super-fluid accuracy of the HG focuser; nothing is.
-It’s typical of modern greaseless focusers and is perfectly accurate without the small amount of free play I noticed in Zeiss’ Conquests.
+Focusing is by a large, fast and smooth rear-set knob that is as good as any on an “Alpha” bino’.
+It’s typical of modern greaseless focusers and is perfectly precise, without the small amount of free play I noticed in Zeiss’ Conquests.

+The 8x32 FLs focus close – about 2m, at which I was able to get a comfortable merge.
 This is one fast focuser, too: from close-focus to infinity is little more than half a turn.
+This makes them extremely intuitive to use (see below).

 Dioptre is adjusted by pulling the focuser knob to reveal a click-stop scale.
 It’s an ideal method for me that I much prefer to the stiff separate wheel Zeiss now use on their HT and SF models.